All Episodes

 It's too early.

-All right, uh, thanks uh for the call.
+All right, thanks for the call.

 It might be too early.

-But it's never too early to analyze the forces that are going to arrive next year at this time, by the way, at actual votes and actual people who will get actual nominations who will actually sit in the White House and will actually make decisions of a life and death nature for the rest of us.
+But it's never too early to analyze the forces that are going to arrive next year at this time, by the way, at actual votes and actual people who will get actual nominations, who will actually sit in the White House and will actually make decisions of a life and death nature for the rest of us.

-I don't think it's too early to look at the roots of what's happening now that will lead to those actions because they're so eventful, frankly, uh a year from now.
+I don't think it's too early to look at the roots of what's happening now that will lead to those actions because they're so eventful, frankly, a year from now.

-It it it just isn't true.
+It just isn't true.

-These armor piercing roadside bombs, I mean, this just isn't true.
+These armor-piercing roadside bombs, I mean, this just isn't true.

-It presents uh false uh information, it's uh it's always relying on false information.
+It's always relying on false information.

 In other words, again, the Iranians sound a lot like, well, some Democrats.